-AMG Advanced Metallurgical Group N.V is a borrower under the revolver facility.
-Refer to note 22 in the consolidated financial statements for additional information relating to the long term debt.
+AMG Advanced Metallurgical Group N.V. is a borrower under the revolving facility.
+Refer to note 21 in the consolidated financial statements for additional information relating to the long-term debt.

-As of December 31, 2017, there was an asset of \$1,738 (2016: \$2,224) related to debt issuance costs incurred on the undrawn portion of the revolving credit facility.
+As of December 31, 2018, there was an asset of \$1,147 (2017: \$1,738) related to debt issuance costs incurred on the undrawn portion of the revolving credit facility.
 This is included deposits and other assets on the statement of financial position.
 See note 8 for additional details.

-To mitigate risk, the Company has entered into interest rate caps totaling \$100,000 in order to cap the interest rate on the US Dollar term loan.
-See note 30 in the consolidated financial statements for additional information on the interest rate swaps and interest rate caps.
+The Company borrowed \$250,000 of the \$350,000 senior secured term loan B facility.
+To mitigate interest rate risk, the Company entered into interest rate caps totaling \$150,000 and interest rate swaps totaling \$100,000.
+See note 29 in the consolidated financial statements for additional information on the interest rate swaps and interest rate caps.